sveetch/django-deovi/docs/deployment.rst

 Introduction
 ************

-We will deploy this project with:
+The application will be runned with:

 Gunicorn
     The Application server using Web Server Gateway Interface (WSGI).